fballiano/awesome-openmage/README.md

 - Use OpenMage v20 to have the more cutting edge version of OpenMage

 ## Install OpenMage
-- Method 1: unzip the release archive in the document root of your web server.
+- Method 1: unzip the release archive in the document root of your web server
-- Method 2: `composer require "openmage/magento-lts":"^20"` (it will automatically download the latest v20 release).
-The system will ask for the openmage root directory, my suggestion is to use `.` (the current directory)
+- Method 2: `composer require "openmage/magento-lts":"^20"` (it will automatically download the latest v20 release), it will ask for the openmage root directory, my suggestion is to use `.` (the current directory)

 ## Tools
 - [Magerun](https://files.magerun.net): provides a huge set of well tested command line commands which save hours of work time.